Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

-As we discuss next, the typical timescale for purification scales as \be q \asymp 1/ \overline{\mathcal{P}} \ee where ${\mathcal{P}=\lf e^{-S_2}\ri_\text{1 step}}$ is the purity after \textit{one timestep}.
+where ${\mathcal{P}=\lf e^{-S_2}\ri_\text{1 step}}$ is the purity after \textit{one timestep}, and the average is over all forms of randomness (including measurements if they are present).
 In many interesting models, $\mathcal{P}$ has a very broad distribution.
 This includes standard spatially local (or $k$-local) hybrid quantum circuit models, which we can relate to the one-dimensional models here by a simple coarse-graining argument.
-In this situation, the average in Eq.~\ref{eq:qexprpurity} is dominated by atypical realizations of the $m_i$ which are much more highly purifying than the typical.
+When the distribution of $\mathcal{P}$ is broad, the average in Eq.~\eqref{eq:qexprpurity} is dominated by atypical realizations of the $m_i$ which are much more highly purifying than the typical.

 As a result, the timescale for purification is in general determined not by the properties of a typical timestep $m_i$, but instead by atypical timesteps.
-Note that, because the relevant timescales are very long, the chain ${m_tm_{t-1}\cdots m_1}$ will contain many ``atypical'' blocks, so there is no paradox here.
+Note that, because the relevant timescales are very long, the chain ${m_tm_{t-1}\cdots m_1}$ will contain \textit{many} ``atypical'' blocks, so there is no paradox here.

-In order to argue for universality, let us first consider more general unitarily invariant models, and then spatially local models where there is no unitary invariance property.
+In order to argue for universality, let us first consider more general unitarily invariant\footnote{The protocols discussed so far [(a) and (b) in Fig.~\ref{fig:protocols}] are statistically invariant under the insertion of an arbitrary unitary at the start of any timestep [such a unitary can be absorbed into a Ginibre matrix in (a) or into a Haar-random unitary gate in (b)].
+This unitary invariance allowed for the exact reduction to the permutation subspace spanned by $\{\kket{\sigma}\}_{\sigma\in S_N}$.} models, and then spatially local models where there is no unitary invariance property.